3 Practices That Will Help Drive Innovation in Your Organization

 - Senior leadership sets innovation strategy for the organization.
 These executives shape the culture so that “new, different, and disruptive” ideas are supported throughout the organization.
 This includes finding ways to view concepts not filtered by many layers of management, modeling behavior, and communicating the vision of innovation.

-Develop What’s Needed for Innovative Thinking
+3. Develop What’s Needed for Innovative Thinking.

-Effective innovative thinking requires all 3:
+Effective innovative thinking requires innovative toolsets, skillsets, and mindsets:

 - Toolsets: Most people interested in promoting innovation look first to tools and techniques.
 An effective toolset can be a critical part of driving innovation in an organization — and there are countless resources out there.
-Prototyping, brainstorming, mind mapping, and excursions are just a few.
+Prototyping, brainstorming, mind-mapping, and excursions are just a few.

 - Skillsets: Innovation leadership also requires facility, practice, and mastery of processes — a framework that allows innovation leaders to use their toolset, knowledge, and abilities to accomplish their goals.

 Leadership makes innovation happen.
-Without leadership, ideas aren’t pursued, acted upon or transformed into game-changing products, processes, services, or solutions.
+Without leadership, ideas aren’t pursued, acted upon, or transformed into game-changing products, processes, services, or solutions.